 For me the emotions that have come up are shame, that’s the big one, and sometimes emptiness, just not having meaning, and anxiety about messing up at times when doing this work.
 Prior to getting in touch with my body, my only strategy for dealing with these things was powering through and numbing, numbing, numbing.”

 David found the embodied outlet of InterPlay to be helpful in processing these emotions, and is interested in supporting the work of White Awake in bringing more of these types of modalities into white affinity work.
-He sees all of this – understanding our history, and working to heal from internalized colonization, cultural loss, and the toxic, transgenerational shame of perpetrating violence – as part of the process of ending the cycle of violence.
+He sees all of this – understanding our history, and working to heal from internalized colonization, cultural loss, and the toxic, transgenerational shame of perpetrating violence – as part of the process of challenging racism and ending this cycle of violence today.

-“My understanding is that Western European people were ripped away from their indigenous cultures through violence, and when they came to this country and were given a position of social and legal superiority to black people and Native people, they then incurred more trauma and psychological and spiritual wounding by perpetrating or being complicit in this violence.
-It’s not all good for white people.
-Within this unjust society we have more social status, and some have far more material and economic privilege, but we are very wounded and this needs to be dealt with as well.
+“My understanding is that Western European people were ripped away from their indigenous cultures through violence, and when they came to this country they were given a state-sanctioned outlet to pass on this trauma to black and Native people, continuing the cycle and incurring more psychological and spiritual wounding themselves by perpetrating this harm.

-This is not to silence the pain of people of color, which needs to be the center of any conversation about healing in this country, but if the wound of the dominant group is never discovered and articulated – so that there are direct ways to process and heal from that pain – then I think it maintains the cycle of violence and keeps real racial justice from happening in this country, because of massive defensiveness that makes us unable to stand in genuine solidarity with people of color.”
+Naming the impact on the perpetrator is not to silence the pain of people of color and indigenous people, which needs to be the center of any conversation about healing in this country.
+On the contrary, I believe it is key to combating racism.
+If the wound of the dominant group is never discovered and articulated – so that there are direct ways to process and heal from that pain – then I think it maintains the cycle of violence and keeps real racial justice from happening in this country, because of massive defensiveness that makes us unable to stand in genuine solidarity with people of color.”

 David has found it very helpful to begin to understand the history of how a culture of conquest developed among his ancestors in the British Isles.
-“When you understand the forces at work it that can help you unwind them.
+“When you understand the forces at work you can begin to unwind them.
 We need to understand that at one time we came from a place of wholeness and connection to the earth.
-This is not about taking away accountability; it’s about creating the conditions where you can be a whole human being and be accountable.”
+This is not about taking away accountability; it’s about creating the conditions where, through greater wholeness, accountability is possible.”

 Healing the Dominant Group, Breaking the Cycle of Violence